google-deepmind/mujoco/doc/XMLreference.rst

 :at:`user`: :at-val:`real(nuser_geom), "0 0 ..."`
    See :ref:`CUser`.

-.. _site:
+.. _body-site:

 :el-prefix:`body/` **site** (*)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This element creates a site, which is a simplified and restricted kind of geom.
-A small subset of the geom attributes are available here; see the :ref:`geom <geom>` element for their detailed documentation.
+A small subset of the geom attributes are available here; see the :ref:`geom <body-geom>` element for their detailed documentation.
 Semantically sites represent locations of interest relative to the body frames.
 Sites do not participate in collisions and computation of body masses and inertias.
 The geometric shapes that can be used to render sites are limited to a subset of the available geom types.
 However sites can be used in some places where geoms are not allowed: mounting sensors, specifying via-points of spatial